JakubIllner/jakubillner.github.io/_posts/2024-06-28-streaming-ingest.markdown

 the Object Storage.

 * Modify the default parameters specifying how often Connector Hub writes to Object Storage.
-Default batch size is 100 MB and default batch time is 7 minutes (420000 ms).
+Default batch size is 100 MB and default batch duration is 7 minutes (420000 ms).
 If either the size or the time exceed the limit, Connector Hub will produce new file.

 * You may optionally add a Function task to process or filter source messages before they are written to the target.

 * You cannot specify the capacity of the Connector Hub currently.
-If you exceed the capacity of the connector hub (I did not reach the capacity during the testing), you may need to use an alternative technology (such as Oracle GoldenGate or Kafka Connect) for higher throughput.
+If you exceed the capacity of the connector hub (I did not reach the capacity during the testing), you may need to use an alternative technology (such as Oracle GoldenGate, Oracle Integration, or Kafka Connect) for higher throughput.

 # __Resources__